jramkiss/jramkiss.github.io/_posts/2020-07-15-overconfident-nn.md

 &nbsp;

+These results are pretty alarming for the softmax classifier, it almost empirically validates the proof of asymptotic confidence of ReLU networks mentioned ealier in the post.
+The majority of Simpson faces are predicted as cat/dog/wild with probability greater than 0.8 with the softmax classifier, whereas there are no predictions with greater than 0.5 confidence from the LLLA classifier.
+This is amazing!

+&nbsp;

+### Conclusion

-This is a lot better than just using softmax.
-Of course its usage will depend on the problem and allowable tradeoff between precision and recall for each class, however these results are promising.
+From the light experimentation done here, the last layer Laplace approximation seems to be a good solution to the overconfidence problem.
+Of course its usage will depend on the problem and allowable tradeoff between precision and recall for each class, however these results are promising none the less.
+The icing on the LLLA cake is its ease of implementation.

+All the code used in this blog can be found [here](https://www.kaggle.com/jramkiss/overconfident-neural-networks/).